ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-jmp.md

 The jump server is a small Microsoft® Windows® Virtual Server Instance (VSI) deployed in the {{site.data.keyword.cloud}} account where the {{site.data.keyword.vcf-auto}} instance with the Veeam® service is located.
 The VSI is connected to both the {{site.data.keyword.cloud_notm}} private and public networks.
 The public network interface is protected by a security group that restricts Remote Desktop Protocol (RDP) access to a known remote IP address.

-The jump server is used to provide graphical access to the Veeam Backup and replication server, vCenter appliance, and NSX-T Manager.
+The jump server is used to provide graphical access to the Veeam Backup and replication server, VMware vCenter appliance, and VMware NSX-T Manager.
 In this step, the following tasks are included:

 1. [Order a security group](#veeam-cr-sag-jmp-sg) to protect the jump server.
 2. [Order a public VSI](#veeam-cr-sag-jmp-order) running Microsoft Windows for the jump server.